CS-SI/pytest-executable/doc/test-case.rst

    [pytest]
    markers =
-       slow: one line explanation of slow
+       slow: one line explanation of what slow means
-       isotropy: one line explanation of isotropy
+       big: one line explanation of what big means